ShrutiBaikerikar/machine-learning-bioinformatics-paper-implementations/1.Linear_Regression/README.md

 The research paper focusses on the use of amino acid sequence of protein to predict protein-folding rate using linear regression.

 The amino acid sequence of proteins has been used to predict three dimensional structure of the protein.
-Similarly, the author has made used of protein sequence in combination with physical-chemical, energetic and conformational properties of amino acid residues to predict protein-folding rate.
-Protein-folding is the process by which protein chains fold to attain its 3D structure that makes it biologically functional.
+Similarly, the author has made use of protein sequence in combination with physical-chemical, energetic and conformational properties of amino acid residues to predict protein-folding rate.
+Protein-folding is the process by which protein chains fold to attain its 3D structure that makes the protein biologically functional.

 Multiple Linear regression is a model that assumes a linear relationship between multiple input variables and single output variable.
 The author developed linear regression models that predicted protein folding rates from properties based on amino acid sequences of the protein.
 It was also noted that classifying the proteins based on their structure (alpha, beta or mixed) helps improve the correlation between amino acid properties and protein folding rates.